Beyond Extraction: Contextualising Tabular Data for Efficient Summarisation by Language Models: Methodology

 \subsection{Dataset}

-The experimental bedrock of our research comprises a meticulously curated dataset, sourced from the annals of policy documents emanating from authoritative entities.
-This judiciously assembled collection is envisaged to mirror the intricacies and multifaceted nature inherent in real-world information retrieval scenarios.
-From this corpus, we meticulously engineered a suite of 200 queries, each a carefully calibrated instrument designed to probe the architecture’s acumen in navigating both textual and tabular dimensions.
-A deliberate emphasis was placed on achieving equilibrium in the representation of text and table-related inquiries.
+The bedrock of our investigation is a meticulously curated dataset culled from a comprehensive repository of policy documents issued by authoritative entities.
+This judiciously assembled corpus, designed to closely mirror the complexities and multidimensionality of real-world information retrieval, comprises a diverse array of policy domains reflecting the intricate tapestry of contemporary governance.
+To rigorously evaluate the Retrieval-Augmented Generation (RAG) architecture in this context, we meticulously engineered a suite of 200 targeted queries.
+Each query functions as a finely calibrated instrument, crafted to probe the architecture's prowess in navigating both the nuanced realm of textual information and the structured domain of tabular data.
+Notably, we placed a deliberate emphasis on achieving equilibrium in the representation of text-focused and table-related inquiries, ensuring a robust and well-rounded evaluation of the architecture's capabilities.